Royal Rumble (2007): Preliminary match

 The first match that aired was a tag team match between The Hardys (Matt and Jeff Hardy) and MNM (Joey Mercury and Johnny Nitro).
 The match went back and forth until MNM took control by attacking Matt's injured jaw repeatedly.
-The Hardys gained the advantage briefly, but lost it when Nitro countered an aerial attack by Jeff.
+The Hardys gained the advantage briefly but lost it when Nitro countered an aerial attack by Jeff.
 Jeff finally tagged Matt, who beat down both Mercury and Nitro.
 The finish came when Matt delivered a Twist of Fate and Jeff performed the Swanton Bomb on Nitro.
 Jeff then pinned Nitro for the victory.

 Main matches

 The second match was Bobby Lashley against Test for the ECW World Championship.
-Test used many illegal moves, and took control after driving Lashley's shoulder into the ringpost.
+Test used many illegal moves, and took control after driving Lashley's shoulder into the ring post.
 He continued to attack the shoulder until Lashley fought back with several powerful moves.
 Test rolled out of the ring, allowing himself to be counted out.
-Lashley won, and retained his title.
+Lashley won and retained his title.
 He came after Test, however, brought him back into the ring, and continued to beat him down.

-The third match was between World Heavyweight Champion Batista and Mr. Kennedy for the World Heavyweight Championship.
+The third match was Batista defending the World Heavyweight Championship against Mr. Kennedy.
 Batista gained an early advantage by overpowering Kennedy until Kennedy injured Batista's knee by using the steel steps.
-Kennedy continued to attack Batista's knees, and applied various submission holds that target the knee.
+Kennedy continued to attack Batista's knees and applied various submission holds that targeted the knee.
 Batista fought back, still favoring the knee, until Kennedy pushed Batista into the referee and hit a low blow.
 Kennedy had Batista pinned for over a three-count, but the match went on due to the referee being knocked out.
 Kennedy brought the referee conscious but Batista performed a lariat and a Batista Bomb to retain the title.

-In the fourth match, Umaga faced John Cena for the WWE Championship in the Last Man Standing match.
-Umaga dominated Cena, gaining the advantage by using powerful moves, and attacking Cena's bandaged ribs.
+In the fourth match, John Cena defended the WWE Championship against Umaga in a Last Man Standing match.
+Umaga dominated Cena, gaining the advantage by using powerful moves and attacking Cena's bandaged ribs.
 Cena tried to fight back using the steel steps, but Umaga quickly recovered, and continued the beat down.
 Cena managed to hit a low blow and delivered a bulldog onto the steel steps, a spin-out powerbomb onto the steel steps, and the Five Knuckle Shuffle all onto Umaga.
 Umaga regained control when Cena attempted an FU onto the steps, and collapsed, hitting his head on the steps.
-Cena avoided a running headbutt drop, and hit Umaga in the head with a television monitor.
+Cena avoided a running headbutt drop and hit Umaga in the head with a television monitor.
 Umaga stood but missed a running splash through a broadcast table.
 Umaga got up again as his manager, Armando Alejandro Estrada, detached one of the turnbuckles for Umaga to use.
 Cena avoided the attack, executed an FU, and applied the STF on Umaga using the loose ring rope.
 Umaga failed to answer the referee's count of ten, and Cena retained the title.